khulnasoft/integrations-core/mysql/README.md

 #### Log collection

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][17].

 Then, set [Log Integrations][14] as pod annotations.
 Alternatively, you can configure this with a [file, configmap, or key-value store][18].